 How to Treat Acne Depending on Your Age

-Acne Treatments for People in Their 20s and 30s
+Best Acne Treatments for Adults in Their 20s and 30s

-Acne Treatments for People in Their 30s and Beyond
+Acne Treatments for Adults in Their 30s and Beyond

 Non-Comedogenic Is the Way to Go

-No matter your age, using non-comedogenic products in your skin care routine is key to keeping your skin acne-free.
+No matter your age, using non-comedogenic products in your skin-care routine is key to keeping your skin free of blemishes.
 This means that you want to look for products that are non-irritating, moisturizing for sensitive or dry skin and have the label “non-comedogenic” on them to ensure that they don’t clog pores.
 “Two tinted SPF products I like for daily use are Revision Skincare Intellishade TruPhysical Broad-Spectrum SPF 45 and SkinMedica Essential Defense Mineral Shield Broad Spectrum SPF 32,” says Dr. King.
 “They are both 100% mineral with zinc oxide and titanium dioxide, and they both have a very nice light texture with sheer coverage.”